I got “glutened” last week.

 As I start to feel better, and my appetite starts to return, I add smoothies to get some easier-to-digest nutrition.

 I also try to eat as many probiotic foods as possible: plain yogurt, saurkraut, and kombucha are my preferences.
-Unlike food poisoning, where the good bacteria actually overwhelms the bad, the probiotics help to restore the bacterial balance in your gut.
+Unlike food poisoning, where the bad bacteria actually overwhelms the good, the probiotics help to restore the bacterial balance in your gut.

 Sometimes, I take supplements, too.
 My go-tos are curcumin (the inflammation-fighting active ingredient in turmeric), a probiotic, and a multivitamin.
 I start these as soon as I can stomach them, and stop the curcumin a few days after I feel better.